 Predictive crime software would allow a city to deploy law enforcement to a potentially dangerous situation before lives are lost.
 However, in the wrong hands, it could also be abused.

-In New York City, during a demonstration of how Cortica’s Autonomous AI is being applied to autonomous cars, Cortica’s vice resident, Patrick Flynn, explained that the company is focused on making the software efficient and reliable to deliver the most accurate classification data possible.
+In New York City, during a demonstration of how Cortica’s Autonomous AI is being applied to autonomous cars, Cortica’s vice president, Patrick Flynn, explained that the company is focused on making the software efficient and reliable to deliver the most accurate classification data possible.
 What clients do with that information — stop a car or make it speed up to avoid an accident, for example — is up to them.
 The same would apply to how a city or government might allocate police resources.

 “The policy decisions are strictly outside of Cortica’s area,” Flynn said.